AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-CPP-Example/README.md

 2. Add device permissions to plist.info

 	a.
-Right click the compiled xxx.app File - select "Show Package Contents"
+Right click the compiled xxx.app file, and select **Show Package Contents**.

 ![contextMenu_and_MacNoEditor](https://user-images.githubusercontent.com/1261195/186290440-ab80de0e-b87c-4a3a-a589-cc68960b6397.png)

         b.
 Edit Contents/Info.plist (Double-click to open it in XCode,  then see Step 3 next; or Step 3b if using your favorite text editor).

 3. Add permissions.